 Greek Vegetable and Lentil Soup (Fakes)🥕🇬🇷

-It's won't be a surprise to read that our fakes recipe is jam packed with vegetables including carrot, celery, tomato, and cauliflower.
+It shouldn’t be a surprise to read that our fakes recipe is jam packed with vegetables, including carrot, celery, and cauliflower.
 We always use the cauliflower stem too.
 Just trim the outer thick skin.
 It's the best part!
 Sometimes we add spinach and chilli as well 🌶

 It's a one pot wonder full of goodness and deliciousness 😋 Make sure you read my tips at the bottom of this page.

-- 250g green lentils, rinsed well
+- 250 g green lentils, rinsed well

 - 2 bay leaves

-- handful chopped parsley
+- 1 small bunch chopped parsley

-- red wine vinegar
+- Red wine vinegar

 - Sort and rinse lentils to remove any stones, debris and damaged lentils

 - When you serve the soup up, drizzle each plate with red wine vinegar.
-Add a dollop of natural Greek yoghurt or a piece or feta.
-Aways eat with some yummy bread.
+Add a piece of feta if you like, and always eat with some yummy bread.

-- Step 2 above is very important because it makes the soup gentler on the stomach for those people who are sensitive to lentils.
+Step 2 above is very important because it makes the soup gentler on the stomach for those people who are sensitive to lentils.
 Theory has it that the oligosaccharides in lentils that cause bloating, are removed in this process.
-I am pretty sure it works because I had it for 3 meals in a row recently with no side affects 😉!!!!
+I am pretty sure it works because I had it for 3 meals in a row recently with no side affects 😉!!